 So, your example end user requesting help entered only “joe” for his/her email address.
 That doesn’t help if you have all kinds of “Joes” in your customer base.
 How aggravating … you still cannot help the customer.
-Ifonly Joe … or is it Josephine? … had been forced to actually enter his/her complete email address!
+If only Joe had been forced to actually enter his/her complete email address!

 There are also many ways to combat invalid form input.
-These parallel the ways to combat missing form input:
+Here are a couple examples:

 HTML5 Form Input Types